controlecidadao/samantha_ia/README.md

 ### Downloading Open Source Model Files (.gguf)

 Open souce model files can be downloaded from the [Hugging Face's model search engine](https://huggingface.co/models?sort=trending&search=gguf), using `gguf` as the search parameter.
+You can combine two words like `gguf code`.

-You can also go to a specific repository and see all the `.gguf` models available for downloading and testing.
+You can also go to a specific repository and see all the `.gguf` models available for downloading and testing, like [https://huggingface.co/bartowski](https://huggingface.co/bartowski)
 <br><br>

 The models are displayed on cards like this: